zackgithuboriginal/trestore-milestone-project-4/README.md

 #### ProgressPost model

 The ProgressPost model is the model used to store details for posts in the progress blog.
 It stores the basic details of the post such as the title, the post content, the date posted and an image as well as having a ForeignKey field to store the author's userprofile object.
-This is for the purpose or providing an author's name to the post.
+This is to provide an author's name to the post.

     class ProgressPost(models.Model):